 I had requested the Eye Fillet to be cooked rare and it was cooked to perfection, lovely, moist and flavoursome.
-I tend to hold my breath when I cut into my steak these days, as it is so disappointing the amount of times I’m served overdone meat.
+I tend to hold my breath when I cut into my steak these days, as it is so disappointing a number of times I’m served overcooked meat.
 The fondant roast potato was creamy, the jus sticky and the pureed carrot completed the presentation.

-I sampled Mr GG’s Assiette of Lamb – Shoulder, Loin & Cutlet, Potato Puree, Smoked Eggplant, Ruby Chard, Peas, Jus.
+I sampled Mr GG’s Assiette of Lamb – Shoulder, Loin & Cutlet, Potato Puree, Smoked Eggplant, Ruby Chard, Peas, and Jus.
 The lamb was a “melt in your mouth” experience, matched perfectly with the eggplant and potato puree.
-It was another amazing meal, perfect for the Winter menu.
+It was another amazing meal, ideal for the Winter menu.

 I am truly impressed with this restaurant, all the dishes have been amazing.
 Looking around there is a good mix of people enjoying the restaurant.
 The atmosphere is casual enough to have attracted a few larger groups of friends but it is still lovely and intimate which is evident by the number of couples enjoying a romantic evening together.

-I don’t usually manage a three course meal but despite feeling a little full I am really looking forward to desert.
-The desert choices all looked fantastic and after the beautiful presentation of the proceeding courses I am excitedly looking forward to the Dark Chocolate & Date Pudding, Pistachio Cream, Chocolate Crumbs, Cardamom Ice Cream.
+I don’t usually manage a three-course meal but despite feeling a little full I am really looking forward to dessert.
+The dessert choices all looked fantastic and after the beautiful presentation of the proceeding courses, I am excitedly looking forward to the Dark Chocolate & Date Pudding, Pistachio Cream, Chocolate Crumbs, and Cardamom Ice Cream.

-Desert is served and I wonder how many times I can use the same adjectives, luscious, amazing, heavenly.
-My desert was all of this and more, the Pistachio cream was amazingly sweet, sticky and silky, it looked amazing on the plate with the matching fairy floss.
-The Cardamom Ice-cream was lovely and light and the flavour a refreshing blend of complimentary spices which suited the chocolate and date cake perfectly.
-It was another dish which looked amazing on the plate and perfect on the palate.
+Dessert is served and I wonder how many times I can use the same adjectives, luscious, amazing, heavenly.
+My dessert was all of this and more, the Pistachio cream was amazingly sweet, sticky and silky, it looked amazing on the plate with the matching fairy floss.
+The Cardamom Ice cream was lovely and light and the flavour a refreshing blend of complimentary spices which suited the chocolate and date cake perfectly.
+It was another dish which looked amazing on the plate and was perfect on the palate.

-My lovely husband chose to have a desert which included both white and milk chocolate.
-The desert was the White Chocolate & Cherry Terrine, Salted Peanut Caramel, Milk Chocolate Mousse, Waffle Tuile.
+My lovely husband chose to have a dessert which included both white and milk chocolate.
+The dessert was the White Chocolate & Cherry Terrine, Salted Peanut Caramel, Milk Chocolate Mousse, and Waffle Tuile.
 It was an absolute taste sensation.
-The mouse was light and creamy the terrain had a lush Cherry Jelly layer which was just divine.
+The mousse was light and creamy the terrain had a lush Cherry Jelly layer which was just divine.
 It looked spectacular and tasted every bit as good.

 The complexity of each dish, the degree of difficulty and the luscious taste means that this is a restaurant to come back to again and again.
 There is nothing on the menu to attempt at home, these dishes are not for mere mortals but for chefs alone to create.
 The King Prawn Risotto is the single best dish I have ever had the pleasure of eating and the Cardamom Ice cream was another clear winner in my opinion.